Support Network

 When somebody becomes overprotective

-Overprotective - cardiac lauren
+overprotective - Cardiac lauren

 Overprotective friends and family mean the best.
 Although they may come across as bossy, overprotective loved ones are often chronic worriers whose way of coping is to ‘control’ as much as they can.
 It can, however, be frustrating to be bombarded with ‘advice’ or told when to take your meditation or how to eat.